-191 acres dedicated to enriching the lives of children and adults with disabilities
+191 acres dedicated to enriching the lives of our participants

 Located just south of Bellevue, Idaho, the Swiftsure Ranch consists of 191 acres.
 It is joined on the west to BLM lands, boasting breathtaking mountain and water views.
 Among the many features of this beautiful ranch is the control of one mile of the Big Wood River as well as crops of grass hay and irrigated pastures which will allow Swiftsure to produce their own feed.
 The property is surrounded by aspen and cottonwood trees, ponds and wetlands providing seclusion in a scenic rural environment.
 Participants in the program enjoy the amazing views from the saddle of a horse.